Ujjawalanand851/resume-screening/README.md

 F1-score

-Visual results and evaluation metrics are documented in the notebooks.
+All results, visualizations, and comparisons are documented within the project notebooks.

 Contributing

 Contributions are welcome!
-For suggestions or improvements, feel free to open an issue or submit a pull request.
+If you’d like to improve the project or add new features:

+Open an issue

+Submit a pull request

 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for more details.

 Contact